 We were already working on the static properties of an exotic lightweight metallic material and we felt that by quantifying its damping characteristics we could pursue a multifunctional design prototype for fatigue prone structures.

-I think the Awards Panel also appreciated that our submission would leverage an existing project.
+I think the judges also appreciated that our submission would leverage an existing project.

 Advice to applicants